 Data Model and Source of Truth

 A portal’s reliability depends on a clean backend architecture.
-You want a dedicated system (API-layer, database) that aggregates data from your CRM, ERP, billing, and support systems — not a fragile collection of plugins or temporary hacks.
+You want a customer portal dedicated system (API-layer, database) that aggregates data from your CRM, ERP, billing, and support systems — not a fragile collection of plugins or temporary hacks.

 Integrations & Unified UX